eric556/bevy-platformer/notes.md

 - Tunneling is an issue, but this can be solved by running the physics at a faster timestep

+- Project forward a ray in the direction of the target static rect which is expanded by the size of the dynamic rect.
+- If it finds something reset the velocity with an impulse to set it back to the time before the collision

 ## Todo
 - Broad phase of collision detection (Big aabb area that surrounds the start and destenation of the moving object)
 - Move all physics into one system.
 Fuck this noise